CVPcorp/Container_Starter_Kit/README.md

 # New Hire Starter-Kit

-The purpose of this project is to provide a template for new hires and beginners to Docker.
+The purpose of this project is to introduce developers to Docker.
 It demonstrates the use of `Docker Desktop` and how it can increase software developer productivity, quickly and easily containerize applications, and include DevOps as a standard practice from the beginning of a project.

 ##### This project consists of the following components...
 * PostgreSql Database